Personal Tax -> Business -> Canada Pension Plan (CPP), Quebec Pension Plan (QPP) and Employment Insurance (EI) - > Reduced Employment Insurance Rates

 Employment Insurance Act s.
 69(1)

 Employers who provide a wage-loss replacement plan for short-term disability for illness of or injury to their employees may be able to qualify for a reduction in their EI premium rate.
 To be considered for the Premium Reduction Program, the wage-loss replacement plan must:

-There are 4 different categories for reduced premiums, with the savings for 2009 ranging from 1.2% to 17.4%.
-The 17.4% savings is achieved when the employer is able to pay premiums equal to 1.157 times the employee premiums, instead of the regular 1.4 times.
+There are 4 different categories for reduced premiums, with varying rates of savings.
+The employer pays a reduced multiple times the employee premiums, instead of the regular 1.4 times.